AlenToma/EntityWorker.Core/README.md

 * .NETCoreApp 2.0
 * .NETFramework 4.5.1
 * .NETStandard 2.0
-## What is EntityWorker.Core?
-EntityWorker.Core is an object-relation mappar that enables .NET developers to work with relational data using objects.
-EntityWorker.Core is an alternative to the Entity Framework.
-It is more flexible and much faster than the Entity Framework.
 ## Can I use it to an existing database?
 Yes, you can easily implement your existing modules and use attributes to map all your Primary Keys and Foreign Key without even touching the database.